datapartnership/datapartnership.github.io/content/updates/implications-of-the-green-transition/index.md

         <center>
 Figure 1: The percentage of LinkedIn members with green jobs or green skills has increased
 <br>
-Source: LinkedIn (via the Development Data Partnership) and authors’ calculations. <br>
+Source: LinkedIn (via the Development Data Partnership) and authors' calculations. <br>
 Note: Green jobs are either (i) in a green occupation or (ii) associated with green skills.
 The grey lines denote the comparator countries France, Germany, Italy, the United Kingdom and the United States.
   </center>
     </figcaption>